How to Prepare for Wedding Dress Shopping

 Don’t lose too much weight or order your dress in a size too small.

-A lot of brides have the idea that they’ll lose weight for their wedding day, and end up ordering a dress in a smaller size to motivate their fitness and nutrition regime.
-However, this can be a tricky and risky move.
+A lot of brides order a dress in a smaller size to motivate them to lose weight.
 It’s a lot easier to remove fabric than it is to add more fabric in, so it’s smarter to order a dress in your current size and fit it to your new body after weight-loss than it is to order a dress three sizes smaller than you currently are and having to add fabric to the gown or reorder.
 However, it can also be scary to lose too much weight and end up with a dress that’s too big only weeks before your wedding.
 Have a realistic goal of how much you want to lose, and talk to your consultant and alterations team to decide what size would be best to order.

 Wear nude underwear and a strapless bra.